Markan23/Immersun_T1070-Emulation/README.md

 I have an Immersun power diverter with Ilink and the CT wireless link.
 I already have multiple CTs attached to my power lin and there was little room for more.
 So I decided to emulate the CTs wireless data sender.
+ImmerSun refer to this device as a Wireless Sensor T1070 I did contact ImmerSun to try and get my devices accepted so I could use their app, but they ignored me so I had to do this.
-ImmerSun refer to this device as a Wireless Sensor T1070 The Diverter is the main central device and controls the comms between the various modules.
+The Diverter is the main central device and controls the comms between the various modules.
 The devices I have use the RF69 Transceiver
 This transmits on 869.2MHz (Channel 1) the data is sent at 38,400bps using FSK.
 The format I discovered using URH it has the following